AIX System Administration - Part II

 • AIX Initialisation

-• More about the cfgmgr
+• More About cfgmgr

 AIX System Administration - Part II Training Course

-Session 4: DISK MANAGEMENT
+Session 5: DISK MANAGEMENT

 • Local Volume Manager Review